Ideal hyperbolic polyhedra and discrete uniformization: Discrete conformal equivalence and the uniformization spheres

 \section{Discrete conformal equivalence and the uniformization spheres}

 In this section we recall the basic definitions of discrete conformal equivalence, and we discuss the equivalence of Rivin's Theorem~\ref{thm:rivin} and the discrete uniformization theorem for spheres (see Theorem~\ref{thm:unisphere}).
-The relation of discrete conformal equivalence was first defined for triangulated surfaces (see Definition~\ref{def:dce1}).
-A triangulated piecewise euclidean surface is determined by an abstract triangulation and an assignment of edge-lengths:
+The relation of discrete conformal equivalence was first defined for triangulated piecewise euclidean surfaces.
+As explained in Definition~\ref{def:triangpweucsurf}, we use the notation $(\Delta,\ell)$ for the triangulated piecewise euclidean surface with triangulation $\Delta$ and edge lengths $\ell\in\R_{>0}^{E_{\Delta}}$.

-\begin{definition}[triangulated piecewise euclidean surfaces] Let $\Delta$ be a triangulation of $(S_{g},V)$, and let $\ell\in \R_{>0}^{E_{\Delta}}$ be an assignment of positive numbers to the edges that satisfies the triangle inequalities~\eqref{eq:triang} for every triangle $t\in T_{\Delta}$.
-Then there is a piecewise euclidean metric on $S_{g}$ that turns every triangle in $T_{\Delta}$ into a euclidean triangle and every edge $e$ into a straight line segment of length~$\ell_{e}$.
-We refer to the surface $S_{g}$ equipped with this metric and together with the triangulation $\Delta$ as \emph{the triangulated piecewise euclidean surface $(\Delta,\ell)$}. \end{definition}

-\begin{definition}[discrete conformal equivalence of triangulated surfaces] The triangulated piecewise euclidean surfaces $(\Delta,\ell)$ and $(\Delta,\elltil)$ are \emph{discretely conformally equivalent} if there is a function $u\in\R^{V}$ such that for every edge $e\in E^{\Delta}$,
+\begin{definition}[discrete conformal equivalence of triangulated surfaces] The triangulated piecewise euclidean surfaces $(\Delta,\ell)$ and $(\Delta,\elltil)$ are \emph{discretely conformally equivalent} if there is a function $u\in\R^{V_{\Delta}}$ such that for every edge $e\in E_{\Delta}$,

 \end{definition}

 This definition is due to Luo~\cite{luo04}.
 It has the following interpretation in terms of hyperbolic geometry: